niko284/DressToImpress-Documentation/src/markdown/Package.md

 ## 📚 Learn More

 - 📖 Official Roblox Docs: [Using Packages](https://create.roblox.com/docs/projects/assets/packages)
-- 🧠 See how we use packages in practice: [Workflow.md](Workflow.md)
+- 🧠 See how we use packages in practice: [DTI Workflow](Workflow.md)

 ---

 Keep things in sync.
-Use packages.
-Happy developing! 🛠
+Use packages!!